 The Cecilia String Quartet (CSQ) formed while students at the University of Toronto.
 They soon won acclaim for their ‘extraordinary commitment and maturity’ (Montréal Gazette).
 Prizewinners at international string quartet competitions in both Osaka (2008) and Bordeaux (2010) and winners of a Galaxie Rising Stars Award in Canada, the CSQ went on to capture the First Prize at the BISQC.
 “With a stunning spirit of creativity that consistently celebrated risk-taking and discovery, the Cecilia Quartet impressed the distinguished jury above all others,” said the competition’s Executive Director, Barry Shiffman, when announcing the winners.

 The CSQ now perform for leading presenters in Canada, the United States, and Europe.
 They are also Ensemble-in-Residence at the University of Toronto’s Faculty of Music, a position that has been made possible by a generous gift from BMO Financial Group.
 Their concert recordings have been broadcast on more than a dozen international public radio networks, including Australia, Canada (CBC/SRC), and Germany.
 In addition to performing, they have a four-CD contract with ANALEKTA.
 The first recording of music by Dvořák was released in March 2012.
-The second recording of music by Janáček, Berg, and Webern, is scheduled to be released in Spring 2013.
+The second recording of music by Janáček, Berg, and Webern, was released in March 2013.

 The quartet enjoys developing innovative programming.
 In 2009 they created BLiM (Breathing Life into Music), a month-long residency in France in collaboration with ProQuartet and the Centres culturels de rencontre (Cultural Centres – Historic Monuments) association in France and Europe (ACCR).
 In 2010, they collaborated with the Afiara String Quartet in premièring and recording compositions by eight composers of the Common Sense Composers Collective at The Banff Centre.
 In 2011, they collaborated with actor and director Alon Nashman in the multimedia production The Snow Queen.